10 Workforce management software solutions for construction companies

 • Data analysis

-For workforce planning in particular, Procore lets you access real-time insights into labor availability.
-You can view skill sets, conduct proper scheduling, and communicate through their platform.
+For workforce planning, Procore provides real-time insights into labor availability.
+Through its platform, you can view skill sets, schedule properly, and communicate.

 8. Enterprise eTIME